DaveBackus/Data_Bootcamp_Book/py-fun1.md

 * Now go to the toolbar above the editor.
 The large green triangle runs the whole program.
 The one to its right displays the text "Run current cell" if you move the cursor to it.
 Click on it to run the selected cell.

 **Exercise.** Copy the code above into your Python program.
 Run each cell.
 Check the output to make sure it worked.

+**Exercise.** Add comments to the code you just wrote.
+Now, while you're still thinking about it.

 ## Lists